joeydossche/express-parameter-middleware/README.md

 const LimitAndOffset = new CheckParameters(Parameters);
 ```

 After this step, you are ready to use it as middleware.
-Just enter __the kind of Check__ you want to do after your object and done.
+Just enter __the kind of Check__ you want to do. done.

 ```js
 app.get('/', LimitAndOffset.CheckQueryParam, function (req, res) {